pudly/schmopera-hugo/content/articles/cot-carmen.md

 ## What do you hope audiences will take away from Chicago Opera Theater's production?

 **Barton**: "I'd love for this to be an inspiring return to live concerts for the people who haven't been in a theater since before the pandemic hit!
 I think we've got everything you need to put together an electric show, and COT has upped the ante with radical casting and storytelling.
 How perfectly fitting for such a radical character's story to tell, huh?"

+**Yankovskaya**: "More than anything, I hope this will be an uplifting return to communal music-making!
+I hope that everyone who comes is able to soak in the exhilarating experience of hearing these world-class voices in the relatively intimate space of the Harris Theater.
+(I know I can't wait!)
+What better way to return from the pandemic than hearing one of the best-known operas of all time, in all its glory, but rethought and made more relevant for a modern-day context?"